Shibinraja/Comunify/README.md

 ## Documentation

-You can find more info about comunify on the website.
+You can find more info about comunify on its website.

 https://comunifyllc.com/